• Skip to main content

 Jump to Recipe

 Red, white, and blue strawberries are the best patriotic dessert to celebrate the 4th of July with.
-These white chocolate-dipped berries are fun and easy to make.
+These white chocolate-dipped berries are fun, colorful, and easy to make.
 A great recipe to make with your kids so everyone will get into the Independence Day spirit.
-With just a few ingredients like red, white, and blue sprinkles, white chocolate, and fresh big strawberries, the colors of the holiday come together beautifully.

 Red, White, & Blue Strawberries for 4th of July PN1 closeup of strawberries dipped in white chocolate with red white and blue sprinkles